entrepreneur-interet-general/opencollectivites/README.md

  - Make a symbolic link to the config file in the sites-enabled folder
  - Test the configuration with `nginx -t`
  - If it is ok, relaunch nginx

+# Notes
+Up to version 0.5, the front-end was a separate VueJS project.
+It is now archived at https://github.com/entrepreneur-interet-general/opencollectivites-front.